stablekernel/aqueduct/doc/db/executing_queries.md

 Note that only the data explicitly set in `values` (or `valueMap`) is sent to the database.
 Unset values are *not* sent as `null` and entirely omitted from the insert command.

-If an insert query fails because of a conflict - a unique constraint is violated - Aqueduct will automatically generate an `HTTPResponseException` with a 409 status code.
+If an insert query fails because of a conflict - a unique constraint is violated - Aqueduct will automatically generate a `QueryException` that a `RequestHandler` will translate to a 409 status code.
 This default behavior means that you don't have to check for the specific error of unique constraint violation and Aqueduct will abandon execution and return a 409 'Conflict' response to the calling client.

 ### Updating Data with a Query